mckrigsman/kl4mr/README.md

 # model-railroading-kicad-library
-Symbol and footprint library focused around common electronics used in the model railroading industry.
-This includes DCC decoder outlines, sockets and other similar items.
+KiCad symbol and footprint library focused around common components and designs used in the model railroading industry.